 The scientific arena today is largely evidence-based and relies heavily on numbers or quantities.
 An inquisitive mind always needs skills to organise quantitative measurements in meaningful ways and place those against the context for better understanding.
 Connecting and weighing the understanding through a recognized paradigm consequently lead to the generation of new knowledge or strengthening the already known ones with evidence.
 The course on epidemiology and biostatistics aims at equipping a new researcher with the basic skill of dealing with the quantitative measurements that would lead to that evidence.

 The main objective of the course is to provide participants with an understanding of basic concepts of epidemiology and skills in quantitative techniques to plan design and undertake basic epidemiological studies on specific health problems.
 It is also expected that after completion of the course participants would understand scientific articles better.

-In addition to theoretical, case studies and practical exercises, the participants are given hands-on training on the use of PC to transform data into information through basic analysis using software such as Epi-info and SPSS.
+In addition to theoretical, case studies and practical exercises, the participants are given hands-on training on the use of PC to transform data into information through basic analysis using software such as SPSS.
 The participants are also required to develop and present research proposals in groups.

 - Concepts in epidemiology

 - Literature search including demonstration and referencing using software

 - Cross-sectional study: design, conduction, analysis, and interpretation